 For Andrus Ansip (photo), who is currently preparing a European copyright reform, low income allocated by YouTube to rights-holders gives it an unfair competitive advantage over its rivals, starting with Spotify.
 According to him, YouTube, which has 1 billion users and sells advertising, pays EUR 600 million to the industry each year.
 By comparison, Spotify which has 30 million paying subscribers, contributes to about 1.6 billion euros.

-Upcoming renegotiation of music streaming contracts
+Upcoming renegotiation of music and YouTube streaming contracts

 YouTube responds that it has so far contributed some $ 3 billion to the music industry, a figure that “grows significantly annually”.
 The debate opens – once again – the question of the very shaky business model behind streaming.
 But music insiders often ask: why is it up to the music industry to fund the streamers?